lowRISC/sonata-system/sw/cheri/cap_modification_instructions_testing/capability_modification_reference_guide.md

 ## CIncAddr
 The `CIncAddr` instruction increments the address of a capability `cap` by a signed integer.
 To ensure that the resulting address remains with the bounds of the capability, the test firstly calculates the maximum value by which the address of `cap` can be incremented and remain valid.
-This is $cap.top - cap.addr$.
-A random integer `rand` is then used to generate an integer that is below the maximum value by which the capability's address can be safely incremented.
+A random integer `rand` is then used to generate an integer that is below the maximum value and above the minimum value by which the capability's address can be safely incremented.
 ### Pseudocode
 ```
-max_increment = cap.top - cap.addr          // The maximum value by which the address can be incremented
+range = cap.top - cap.base                  // the length of the bounds
-if max_increment > 0:                       // if max_increment is 0 then no increment is possible and the instruction is not run
+if range > 0:                               // if max_increment is 0 then no increment is possible and the instruction is not run
     increment = rand % max_increment        // Use rand to generate a random number below max_increment
+    increment -= (cap.addr - cap.base)      // increment = cap.base + (rand % max_increment)
     cap.addr += increment                   // run CIncAddr
 ```
 ### Assembly